A thread pool executes one or more functions asynchronously.

 @:value(1 / 2)staticworkLoad:Float = 1 / 2

-A rough estimate of how much of the app's time should be spent on single-threaded ThreadPools.
-For instance, the default value of 1/2 means they'll use about half the app's available time every frame.
+A rough estimate of how much of the app's time should be spent on single-threaded jobs, across all active ThreadPools.
+For instance, the default value of 1/2 means ThreadPools will attempt to use about half the app's available time every frame.

 The accuracy of this estimate depends on how often your work functions return.
 If you find that a ThreadPool is taking longer than scheduled, try making the work function return more often.